gravityblast/gravityblast.com/_posts/2009-07-30-2-minutes-admin-layout-with-rails-and-the-web-app-theme-generator.md

 published: true
 meta:
   _edit_last: '1'
-excerpt: "2 minutes admin layout with rails and the web-app-theme generator"
 ---
 Many people found out a rails generator inside my <a href="http://github.com/pilu/web-app-theme">web-app-theme</a> project and asked me how to use it.
 Here an example, starting from scratch with a new rails app that manages music Albums.